lambda-dom/trisagion/docs/readme.md

 isSuffixOf xs ys = (toList xs) `isSuffixOf` (toList ys)
 ```

 In this library, it is not possible to construct non-normal parsers.
 All primitives return normal parsers, all combinators do as much and the `Parser` constructor is not exported and there is no way to change a parser's state.
-The trade-off is that the user cannot add new primitives.
+The trade-off for this guarantee is that the user cannot add new primitives.

-__Definition__: A parser `p :: Parser s e a` _does not consume input_ if there is one `xs :: s` for which parsing succeeds and the remainder is equal to `xs`.
-The parser `p` _never consumes input_ if for every `xs` for which parsing succeeds the remainder is equal to `xs`.

 ## A. 6.
 Optimization: prefixes and the `Splittable` typeclass.